Now, we've discussed on this program at length all of the power grabs of the Democrats, the radical new Green Deal socialists in Washington.

 Sean, I want to challenge the assertion that Joe Biden has failed in every way to take something and then build it back better.

-Because I know one institution that at least that he has built back better than ever, and that's the Taliban military.
+Because I know one institution that, at least, that he has built back better than ever, and that's the Taliban military.

-And I would Argue he's emboldened China to an extent they never dreamed of in the Trump years and even now with his envoy to Iran uh now basically acknowledging that they're gonna let Iran get nuclear weapons, uh I would say he's building back better there too.
+And even now with his envoy to Iran now basically acknowledging that they're going to let Iran get nuclear weapons.

 And I'll add one other point.

-Uh all the energy we're importing as he begs OPEC for the lifeblood of the world's economy, he's building back better countries that hate our guts in the Middle East.
+all the energy we're importing as he begs opec for the lifeblood of the world's economy he's building back better countries that hate our guts in the middle east and he's put us exactly Yeah, he's doing a lot of building back better.

 You know, if you're a communist socialist like him.